Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-2) the congruence of lines $l_r$ is a pencil with the vertex on the polar conic, if the polar conic is not a member of the family $\{c_r\}$.

-\end{proposition} {\it Proof:} The first claim follows directly from Lemma \ref{sing}.
+\begin{Proposition} If the polar curve of a hexagonal circular $3$-web is non-planar and splits into a line and a smooth conic, then for the web complexification hold true \begin{itemize}\itemsep=0pt \item[$(1)$] the polar of the polar conic plane lies on the polar line, if this plane is not tangent to the Darboux quadric and \item[$(2)$] the congruence of lines $l_r$ is a pencil with the vertex on the polar conic, if the polar conic is not a member of the family $\{c_r\}$. \end{itemize} \end{Proposition} \begin{proof} The first claim follows directly from Lemma \ref{sing}: the points, where bisecant lines touch the Darboux quadric, trace a circle whose polar point must lie on the polar line.
 For conic planes missing the Darboux quadric, the complex version works.

-To derive the second claim, observe that the line $p_rp_i$ touches the Darboux quadric at a singular point treated by Lemma \ref{sing}.
+To derive the second claim, observe that the line $p_rp_i$ touches the Darboux quadric at a~singular point treated by Lemma \ref{sing}.
 Thus the tangency point must trace a circle on the Darboux quadric and the polar point $p_0$ of the circle must lie on the polar conic.
 Then the plane, tangent to the Darboux quadric and passing through $p_rp_i$, contains $p_0$.
-This plane cuts the plane $\pi_c$ of the polar conic along a line $l_r$, passing through the $p_i$ and tangent to the corresponding conic $c_r$.
-Hence $\{l_r\}$ is the pencil with vertex at $p_0$. $\Box$\\ \begin{theorem} If the polar curve of a hexagonal circular 3-web splits into a smooth conic and a straight line, not lying in a plane of the conic, then the web is Möbius equivalent to one from the above presented list. \end{theorem} {\it Proof:} The polar conic plane either completely misses the Darboux quadric, or cuts it in a circle, or is tangent to it.
-The polar line is either hyperbolic, or elliptic, or parabolic.
-Thus we have 9 cases to consider, each case defining a set of webs (possibly empty).
+This plane cuts the plane $\pi_c$ of the polar conic along a line $l_r$, passing through the $p_i$ and tangent to the corresponding conic~$c_r$.
+Hence $\{l_r\}$ is the pencil with vertex at $p_0$. \end{proof}